-Number four is DIRECTV STREAM I'm kind of lumping both of these together because the streaming cloud DVR works the same either way.
-The good news is that from here on out on the list, the streaming cloud DVR is included in the price of the service and that goes for both DIRECTV STREAM.
+Number four is DIRECTV's streaming service.
+I'm kind of lumping both of these together because the streaming cloud DVR works the same either way.
+The good news is that from here on out on the list, the streaming cloud DVR is included in the price of the service and that goes for DIRECTV streaming.
 Boy, that is hard to say.

-Also nice is that our storage capacity with DIRECTV STREAM service jumps up to 500 hours.
+Also nice is that our storage capacity with DIRECTV's streaming service jumps up to 500 hours.
 Okay, so now we're getting into territory where you might be able to have more than one profile, saving a decent amount of stuff.

 If Philo is your jam, you can watch my full review of Philo here.
 The good news is that Philo is only $20 a month.
 And I'm not talking about just the streaming cloud DVR either.

 The entire service is only $20 a month, and the streaming cloud DVR is included in that price.
 Not bad.
 On top of that, there is no storage cap.

 That's right, unlimited streaming cloud DVR recording on Philo.
 The bad news here is that you can only keep those streaming could DVR recordings for 30 days.
 So if you do record it, you'd better watch it quickly.

 While that is a downside, I'm genuinely impressed with Philo's streaming cloud DVR, and it almost made my number two slot.

 fuboTV is more of a full service live streamer.
 You're gonna have to pay more for fuboTV than Philo.
 But the streaming cloud DVR is also included in the bundles you pay for.
 The family package, which is their basic one, runs $74.99 a month and gets you 250 hours of recording.